 By 1983 there was a small number of farmers successfully producing a range of cheeses.
-The National Dairy Council, which had responsibility for promotion of dairy produce in Ireland, realised the potential of Farmhouse cheese production and facilitated the forming of the Irish Farmhouse Cheese-makers Association in 1983 and helped its development in the earlier years.
+The National Dairy Council, which had responsibility for promotion of dairy produce in Ireland, realised the potential of farmhouse cheese production and facilitated the formation of the Irish Farmhouse Cheesemakers Association in 1983 and helped its development in the earlier years.

 Among those initial founding members were the following all of whom continue to produce cheese to this day: